yahoo/poi-footprints/README.md

 paper "Finding Social Points of Interest from Georeferenced and Oriented Online Photographs" by Bart Thomee, Ioannis Arapakis, David
 A. Shamma, currently under submission to _ACM Transactions on Multimedia Computing, Communications and Applications_.

 The dataset is supplied as a set of ```R``` scripts; each script contains the bounding region of a POI and will render the spatial footprint inside as a HTML page in an invoked browser window.
 In total, there are 105 footprints from various points of interest around the world that were used as ground truth of the experiments described in the paper.
-The footprints themselves are represented inside the scripts as [GeoJSON multi-polygons][1], since this enables regions to be specified that can consist of more than one polygon that may also contain holes (see for example the spatial footprint of the Louvre, Paris).
+The footprints themselves are represented inside the scripts as [GeoJSON multi-polygons][1], since this enables regions to be specified that can consist of more than one polygon that may also contain holes (see for example the spatial footprint of the Louvre, Paris below).

 ## Dependencies ##